CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 # Manual, Callendar

 All text from https://orthic.shorthand.fun/manual , typed or transcribed by Jeremy W Sherman.
-Note Jeremy added
+Jeremy added reference numbers and comments to some passages.

 ## Specimen of Fully Written Style, Callendar